Taxes affect all of us and ensuring that taxes remain low is an important part of my work in Congress.

 As a small business owner for over 20 years, I understand the importance of supporting our nation’s entrepreneurs and reducing the federal burdens placed on them.
-By supporting small businesses, we open new markets for American products, decrease prices for consumers, and create better American jobs.
+By supporting small businesses, we open new markets for American products, decrease prices for consumers and create better American jobs.

 The bottom line is that we must reduce the income tax rates for all Americans.
-Because so many small business owners pay taxes as individuals, lower individual tax rates will provide tremendous relief to local job creators and help spark economic activity in the District and across the country.
+Because so many small business owners pay taxes as individuals, lower individual tax rates will provide tremendous relief to local job creators and help spark economic activity in our District and across the country.